kkots/GGXrdMirrorColorSelect/README.md

 ## Usage on Linux

 The launcher provided (launch_GGXrdMirrorColorSelect_linux.sh) only works if your Steam on Linux launches Guilty Gear Xrd through Steam Proton.
-Cd into the directory where `GGXrdMirrorColorSelect.exe` and `launch_GGXrdMirrorColorSelect_linux.sh` files are and give yourself permission to execute the .sh script:
+Cd into the directory where `GGXrdMirrorColorSelect_32bit.exe` and `launch_GGXrdMirrorColorSelect_linux.sh` files are and give yourself permission to execute the .sh script:

 ```bash
 cd GGXrdMirrorColorSelect